med-cabinet-5/data-science/README.md

 ```
 {
-  "USER_INPUT_STRING": "i want to feel hapy and uplifted"
+  "USER_INPUT_STRING": "i want to feel happy and uplifted"
 }
 ```